mieubrisse/personal-writing/first-do-nothing/post.md

 To see how I use "first, do nothing" and learn about the Un/Conditionally Okay mindsets, read [Anxiety, Emotions, & Freedom](https://mieubrisse.substack.com/p/anxiety-emotions-and-freedom).

-Or to learn about how America's quirkiest Founding Father mastered his emotions to make better choices, read [Building Ben Franklin](https://mieubrisse.substack.com/p/building-ben-franklin).
+Or to learn how America's quirkiest Founding Father mastered his emotions to make better choices, read [Building Ben Franklin](https://mieubrisse.substack.com/p/building-ben-franklin).

 _If this resonated, **tell me what’s hard for you right now in the comments**.
 I’ll write a post just for you and you’ll help others._